ikondra/vlm-vs-hate-memes/README.md

 What specific elements determine whether a meme is hateful or non-hateful?

 ***Prompt***
-Use the following contextual knowledge to answer the prompt below:
+Use the following contextual knowledge to answer the prompt below: ridiculed or mocked, the nature of the derogatory statements or actions towards the target group, and the dehumanizing or disrespectful language used to describe the targeted individuals or communities.
+Additionally, the incitement of violence, promotion of harmful stereotypes, and trivialization of historical atrocities can also contribute to categorizing a meme as hateful.

 This is a meme that may contain hateful content.
 Hate is defined as:  hatred, hostility, or violence towards member(s) of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society.
 With this knowledge, please answer the following questions, in order:
 Q1a.
 Does the text contain hateful words or phrases?